-Transbilayer phospholipid movement facilitates the translocation of annexin across membranes.
+Transbilayer phospholipid movement facilitates annexin 2 translocation across membranes

 The Company of Biologists Ltd.